A Rock and a Hard Place

 Nov 1, 2022 9:30:00 AM

 October of 2022 was a huge month for me.
 It was in this month that I finally earned my certification in Perinatal Mental Health, which was really the culmination of a decade of work in mental health and in my own journey as a mother.
 Naturally, I have been wanting to celebrate with the folks around me, but I have noticed one important barrier to this - people just aren't quite sure what a perinatal mental health specialist even is!
-Let's break it down.
+They do not know terms like postpartum anxiety.
+So let's break it down.

 Some of the issues and events included in the perinatal umbrella are: